-(3) Where a student can satisfactorily show that they are unable to complete examinations partly or entirely in the intended format due to long-term or permanent physical disability or chronic illness, then the student may apply to the Examination Board for extended time for completing examinations or to take examinations in an equivalent and equally valid format (compensation for disadvantage).
+(3) Where a student can satisfactorily show that they are unable to complete examinations partly or entirely in the intended format due to long-term or permanent physical disability or chronic illness, then the student may apply to the chairperson of the Examination Board for extended time for completing examinations or to take examinations in an equivalent and equally valid format (compensation for disadvantages).
 A doctor's report or official doctor's report may be required where there is any doubt.
-The same applies for examined course work.
+The same applies for examined coursework.

-(4) Where a student can satisfactorily show that they are unable to complete examinations as required because they are caring for their own children under the age of 14 or are a carer for a close relative, then the student may apply to the Examination Board for permission to take the examination in an equivalent form.
+(4) Where a student can satisfactorily show that they are unable to complete examinations as required because they are caring for their own children under the age of 14 or are a carer for a close relative, then the student may apply to the chairperson of the Examination Board for permission to take the examination in an equivalent form.
 Close relatives in this case are children, parents, grandparents, spouses and life partners.
 The Examination Board chairperson will decide with due discretion on an appropriate way for examination requirements to be fulfilled after discussion with the relevant examiner.
-Appropriate disability compensation measures will be decided by the Examination Board chairperson.
+Appropriate disability compensation measures will be decided upon by the Examination Board chairperson.
 Suitable disability compensation measures may include additional time for examinations, breaks during examinations, use of other media, use of different examination rooms within the university or sitting the examination at a different time.
-The same applies for pre-examinations.
+The same applies for examined coursework.

-§ 6 Written exams
+§ 6 Written examinations

-(1) Written exams are intended for the student to demonstrate that they are able to use the fundamental knowledge they have acquired to solve problems and work on topics using limited aids and common methods in their field of study within a limited period of time.
+(1) Written examinations are intended for the student to demonstrate that they are able to use the fundamental knowledge they have acquired to solve problems and work on topics using limited aids and common methods in their field of study within a limited period of time.

-(2) Written exams for which a student must receive a passing mark in order to continue their course of study must normally, and always in the case of a final resit attempt, be assessed by two examiners.
+(2) Written examinations for which a student must receive a passing mark in order to continue their course of study must normally, and always in the case of a final resit attempt, be assessed by two examiners.
 The mark awarded is made up from the average of each individually assessed piece of written work in accordance with Sec.
-12(1)(1 to 3); only the first decimal place behind the decimal point is considered, all other decimal places are ignored without rounding.
-In cases where Sec.
-12 (3) applies, the assessment corresponds to the individual assessments that are in agreement in accordance with Sec.
-12 (1)(4); if the individual assessments do not agree, then Sec.
-21 (9)(1 and 2) apply accordingly.
+11(1)(1 to 3); only the first decimal place behind the decimal point is considered, all other decimal places are ignored without rounding.
 The assessment process should take no longer than four weeks.

-(3) The duration of such a written exam is indicated in the module description and must not be less than 90 minutes and no more than 240 minutes.
+(3) The duration of such a written examination is indicated in the module description and must not be less than 90 minutes and no more than 240 minutes.